Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Deep learning techniques in additive manufacturing applications

 \subsection{\emph{Design for AM (DfAM)}}

-The design phase is one of the most significant phases of the entire product lifecycle considering the impact on the overall product cost of more than 70\% according to \cite{Almasri_Danglade__Ababsa_2023}.
-This impact increases in the case of AM as it has more design freedom due to the ability of AM processes to manufacture complex parts of almost (theoretically) any shape (\cite{Jiang_Xiong_Zhang_Rosen2022_DNN_DfAM}).
-Therefore, design for additive manufacturing (DfAM) attempts to improve the quality and performance of the AM printed product by designing and optimizing the product in a cost-effective and time-efficient manner (\cite{Gibson_Rosen_Stucker_2021}). \cite{Jiang_Xiong_Zhang_Rosen2022_DNN_DfAM} proposed a framework for DfAM which is integrated with machine learning.
-Motivated by the framework proposed by \cite{Jiang_Xiong_Zhang_Rosen2022_DNN_DfAM}, a customized representation of DL-enabled DfAM is shown in Figure \ref{fig:Design_for_AM}.
+The design phase significantly impacts the overall product cost, accounting for over 70\% according to \cite{Almasri_Danglade__Ababsa_2023}.
+This impact is even greater in AM due to its design freedom, allowing the creation of complex parts in almost (theoretically) any shape \citep{Jiang_Xiong_Zhang_Rosen2022_DNN_DfAM}.
+Design for additive manufacturing (DfAM) aims to enhance the quality and performance of AM products by optimizing design in a cost-effective and time-efficient manner \citep{Gibson_Rosen_Stucker_2021}. \cite{Jiang_Xiong_Zhang_Rosen2022_DNN_DfAM} proposed an ML-integrated DfAM framework.
+Motivated by this, we propose a customized and more detailed framework of DL-enabled DfAM, as shown in Figure \ref{fig:Design_for_AM}.
+The framework illustrates how DL enhances DfAM by optimizing geometries through an iterative process.
+Initial geometries undergo modification and simulation after inputting the required properties and constraints.
+Subsequently, the simulation results train a DL model to predict and refine optimal designs, which are then manufactured using AM processes.